Metrojet Flight 9268: Aircraft

-The aircraft was an 18-year-old Airbus A321-231, serial number 663, registered as EI-ETJ, that was manufactured in 1997.
+The aircraft was an 18-year-old Airbus A321-231, serial number 663, registered as EI-ETJ, manufactured in 1997.
 It had logged approximately 56,000 airframe hours and 21,000 takeoff and landing cycles.

-On 16 November 2001, while operating Middle East Airlines Flight 304, the aircraft suffered a tailstrike while landing in Cairo, Egypt.
-The damage was severe.
+On 16 November 2001, while operating as Middle East Airlines Flight 304, the aircraft suffered severe tailstrike damage while landing in Cairo, Egypt.
 Within three months, the aircraft was repaired and returned to service.

 At the time of the crash, the aircraft was owned by Dublin-based AerCap and leased to Kolavia.